What is Natural Heritage?

 Kids were hands down the greatest source of energy and provided everyone working on the exhibition with a revived sense of purpose and hope.
 We were honored to work with them and not surprised as they presented well-informed, passionate arguments with creative solutions and a strong demand for behavior change.

-Take a moment and listen to what they had to say - the paddlefish was our favorite.
+Click below and take a moment and listen to what they had to say about their species:

 HOW YOU CAN PARTICIPATE